Identifying the starting point of a spreading process in complex networks: Abstract

 \section{Abstract}

-Because of their large size, several real-world complex networks can only be represented and computationally handled in a sampled version.
-One of the most common sampling schemes is breadth-first where, after starting from a given node, its neighbors are taken, and then the neighbors of neighbors, and so on.
-Therefore, it becomes an important issue, given a specific network sampled by the breadth-first method, to try to identify the original node.
-In addition to providing a clue about how the sampling was performed, the identification of the original node also paves the way for the reconstruction of the sampling dynamics provided the original networks is available.
-In the current article, we propose and validate a new and effective methodology for the identification of the original nodes.
-The method is based on the calculation of the accessibility of the nodes in the sampled network.
-We show that the original node tends to have the highest values of accessibility.
-The potential of the methodology is illustrated with respect to three theoretical complex networks model as well as a real-world network, namely the United States patent network.
+When dealing with the dissemination of epidemics, one important question that can be asked is the location where the contamination began.
+In this paper, we analyze three spreading schemes and propose and validate an effective methodology for the identification of the source nodes.
+The method is based on the calculation of the centrality of the nodes on the sampled network, expressed here by degree, betweenness, closeness and eigenvector centrality.
+We show that the source node tends to have the highest measurement values.
+The potential of the methodology is illustrated with respect to three theoretical complex network models as well as a real-world network, the email network of the University Rovira i Virgili.